nerc-project/nerc-docs/docs/get-started/cost-billing/how-pricing-works.md

 is the **Storage quotas** in NERC Storage Tiers, where the cost is determined by [your requested and approved allocation values](../allocation/allocation-details.md#pi-and-manager-view) to reserve storage from the total NESE storage pool.
-For **NERC (OpenStack)** Resource Allocations, storage quotas are specified by the "OpenStack Volume GiB Quota" and "OpenStack Swift Quota in Gigabytes" allocation attributes.
+For **NERC (OpenStack)** Resource Allocations, storage quotas are specified by the "OpenStack Volume Quota (GiB)" and "OpenStack Swift Quota (GiB)" allocation attributes.
 Whereas for **NERC-OCP (OpenShift)** Resource Allocations, storage quotas are specified by the "OpenShift Request on Storage Quota (GiB)" and "OpenShift Limit on Ephemeral Storage Quota (GiB)" allocation attributes.
 If you have common questions or need more